 Free trade zones are excluded zones (like if there were outside the territory by legal fiction).
 The same are managed by an operator.
 Within its boundaries there are some companies which can carry industrial or commercial activities or render services, under a special tax, customs and of foreign commerce normativity.
-In Colombia, there are 26 Free Trade Zones.
-It is worth mentioning that it is also allowed to establish offshore Free Trade Zones dedicated exclusively to the activities of technical evaluation, exploration and production of hydrocarbons, also activities of logistics, compression, transformation and other activities directly related to the offshore hydrocarbons sector.
+In Colombia, there are 120 Free Trade Zones.
+It also allowed to establish offshore Free Trade Zones dedicated exclusively to the activities of technical evaluation, exploration and production of hydrocarbons, also activities of logistics, compression, transformation and other activities directly related to the offshore hydrocarbons sector.

-HR/ Labour Law
+HR/Labour Law